JEsperancinhaOrg/omni-reporter-maven-plugin/README.md

 - `cb` = covered branches

-## Release notes - Upcoming version 0.0.7
+## Release notes - Upcoming version 0.0.8

 1. Branch Coverage

+#### Release 0.0.7 - 2022/01/06

-2. Codacy support
+1. Codacy support
-3. `failOnReportNotFound`
+2. `failOnReportNotFound`
-4. `failOnUnknown` Bug fix
+3. `failOnUnknown` Bug fix
-5. Possibility to add external root sources - useful in cases where projects are using scala, java, kotlin and/or clojure at the same time.
+4. Possibility to add external root sources - useful in cases where projects are using scala, java, kotlin and/or clojure at the same time.
 The plugin only recognizes one source directory.
 Parameter name is `extraSourceFolders`
-6. `failOnReportSendingError`
+5. `failOnReportSendingError`

 #### Release 0.0.6 - 2022/01/05